alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2024-Aug-21: Redesign game-data fetching inside game-maker and sublevels for performance

 - 2024-Aug-22: Consider strategies of gameplay game-data-item-tracking for multiple player
+- 2024-Aug-22: Consider and design game-screen-size-setting uniform UI for all editing sections